brianauton/website/source/posts/2014-12-11-rails-web-components-polymer-part-1.html.markdown

 ### Installing a Component

 But before diving into custom components, I wanted to see a stock component working in my app as a proof of concept.
-The Polymer project includes lots of components, including a full set that implement Google's material design guidelines.
-I could download a component along with each of its dependencies from the Polymer site and unzip them all into `app/assets/components`, but this process can easily be automated with a front-end package manager like Bower, which is Polymer's recommended way to install components.
+The Polymer project includes [lots of components], including a full set that implement Google's [material design guidelines].
+I could download a component along with each of its dependencies from the Polymer site and unzip them all into `app/assets/components`, but this process can easily be automated with a front-end package manager like [Bower], which is Polymer's recommended way to install components.

-I wasn't already using Bower to manage any of my Rails assets, but it's easy to install with node and npm.
+I wasn't already using Bower to manage any of my Rails assets, but it's easy to install with [node] and [npm].
 Installing those isn't covered here, but they're widely supported and should be easy to set up on any modern system that doesn't have them already.
 Since I already had node and npm, installing bower was easy:

 ```
 npm install -g bower